Rockyers/RockLib/README.md

 ## Features
 **Objects:**
-* [GUIs](https://github.com/Rockyers/RockLib/wiki/Basic-GUIs) - Custom object for both creating GUIs and handling the click events of that GUI
+* [Gui](https://github.com/Rockyers/RockLib/wiki/Basic-GUIs) - Custom object for both creating GUIs and handling the click events of that GUI
-* Items - Custom object for both creating Items and handling the interact events of that Item
+* Item - Custom object for both creating Items and handling the interact events of that Item
-* HoverMessages - An object for creating HoverMessages (better known as TextComponenets)
+* HoverMessage - An object for creating HoverMessages (better known as TextComponenets)
 * CommandManager - An easy to use command manager to setup commands with subcommands really easily!

 **Utilities:**